Lernstick/glados/howtos/create-single-ticket.md

 The ticket *Token* (used to indentify the exam, see [Taking an Exam](take-exam.md)) is automatically generated.
 You can change it to a value of your desire, but notice that this value must be unique among all other ticket tokens (otherwise an error will occur).

-The *Backup Interval* describes a value (in seconds) how often the system will be backed up.
+*Backup Interval* describes the value (in seconds) for the backup schedule.
+It's the interval after which backup processes will run again on the ticket.
 5 minutes is a moderate value for this.

 > Notice, this will increase network traffic, if set to a very low value.

 You can set a *Time Limit* for your exam, but this will have no indication (nothing will happen tough, if the time is up).
+In the [Ticket-view](ticket-view.md) can be seen whether the ticket is valid or not (time has expired).

 > This will override the setting [configured in the exam](create-exam.md).